1.1 What is JDemo?

 File outputFile) throws Throwable {

-DemoCaseobject.
-The file will be copied to the specifiedFileobject.7.4 Making Screenshots
+object.
+The file will be copied to the specifiedFile

 The